grymoire7/infection/DESIGN.md

     - [x] Remove "AI Difficulty" option.
 This should be part of the level definition.
     - [x] Change "Player color" option to "Player" with sprite options
 - [ ] Improve design of LevelOver and GameOver scenes
+    - [ ] Replace 'Restart Level' with 'Restart Game' on the LevelOver scene ?
+    - [ ] Add vertical spacing between buttons on both scenes
+    - [ ] Change "Blue/Red Player Wins!" to "White Cells/Germs Win!" and add
+          appropriate sprite, adjust text color
+    - [ ] On GameOver scene, change "Congratulations!" to show how many levels were won out of total levels in the level set with overall winner

 ### Phase 12: Ship it!
 - [ ] Add more chohesive level sets and levels